RAPIDLY DEVELOPING THUNDERSTORM - Convection Warning (GEO v2018.1)

 TRAJ Format specification of the ended trajectories file when requested (for example: TISXOLH)

-At the start of 2019, the RDT-CW software is designed to allow the processing at normal resolution of any rectangular areas defined by the user inside MSG or HIMAWARI geostationary satellite full disk (the processing of the full disk is also possible).
-The validity of the RDT-CW product is committed inside the MSG and HIMAWARI full disks.
+At the start of 2019, the RDT-CW software is designed to allow the processing at normal resolution of any rectangular areas defined by the user inside MSG, GOES-16 or HIMAWARI-8 geostationary satellite full disk (the processing of the full disk is also possible).
+The validity of the RDT-CW product is committed inside the MSG, GOES-16 and HIMAWARI-8 full disks.
 For example, the SAF NWC runs the RDT-CW on a MSG sub-domain centered on Europe.

 The final products concerning RDT-CW are